LAST UPDATED: 20th February 2024

 The very first official document that every new arrival in Tenerife is going to need is an NIE (Numero de Identificacion Extranjero).

-New arrivals may end up confused by the difference between DNI, NIE, NIF, CIF etc.
+New arrivals may end up confused by the difference between DNI, NIE, NIF, CIF, TIE etc.

 DNI refers to a Spanish National Identity card (whereas most foreigners only have a passport as equivalent).